aio-libs/aiokafka/docs/index.rst

 ++++++++++++++++

-:class:`~aiokafka.AIOKafkaConsumer` is a high-level message consumer, intended to operate as similarly as possible to the official 0.9 Java client.
-Full support for coordinated consumer groups requires use of Kafka brokers that support the 0.9 Group APIs.
+:class:`~aiokafka.AIOKafkaConsumer` is a high-level message consumer, intended to operate as similarly as possible to the official Java client.

 Here's a consumer example: